GompDS/DS3PortingTool/README.md

 ### Features
 - Automatically converts HKX files (although it's a very lengthy process)
-- Converts ragdoll and some cloth.
+- Converts ragdoll (not all Elden Ring Ragdoll)
+- Converts cloth (not all cloth)
 - Replaces materials and textures with DS3 materials and dummy textures.
 - Excludes animations and events from the tae which are not applicable or an annoyance in DS3.
 - Remaps animation ids to match their DS3 equivalents.